 Mythological creatures from around the world have fascinated humans since ancient times.
 These creatures have filled folklore, stories, artworks, and songs.
 The origins of these fantastical creatures are varied and often disputed, but there is no doubt they have played a significant role in human society.
 Stories of mythological creatures are educational and assist in inculcating cultural norms and values.
-Whether these creatures truly existed in some physical form is unknown, but the following six mythological creatures certainly stimulate the imagination.
+Whether these creatures truly existed in some physical form is unknown, but the following seven mythological creatures certainly stimulate the imagination.

 Belief in fairies is ageless.
 The strongest traditions of fairies are those of the British Isles and Europe, but belief in fairies has also been found in Asia, America, and Africa.
 The word “fairy” is used as an umbrella term to describe a wide array of nature spirits.
 While fairies are generally depicted as magical winged creatures who resemble tiny humans, there are many different fairy races throughout the mythology including Elves, Gnomes, Leprechauns, and Pixies.
 Fairies were respected as powerful but also dangerous beings, who could be kind, cruel, or just mischievous towards humans.